-This facility has restaurants, interpretive exhibits, a multi-sensory theatre, and that 360-degree rooftop observation deck.
+This facility has restaurants, interpretive exhibits, a multi-sensory theatre, and a 360-degree rooftop observation deck.
 You can hike the self-guided interpretive Boardwalk to Sanson’s Peak and the Cosmic Ray Station.
 Keep an eye out for Parks Canada red chairs, and the local wildlife.
 Ground squirrels are particularly friendly.
 If you’re lucky you’ll see Rocky Mountain bighorn sheep, hoary marmots, and gray jays too.

 You can download to the valley on the gondola.
 We enjoyed a very pleasant 5.5 km hike down Sulphur Mountain.
 Or in my teen’s case, a 40-minute run down the mountain, for fun.

-Walk the Shoreline of Lake Louise
+Walk the shoreline of Lake Louise

 After you’ve circled the extensive parking lot, take a walk along the shoreline of Lake Louise.
 Take in the views of Victoria Glacier and angle your way through the crowds to a great family photo.
-Hopefully you’ll be photobombed by the famous Banff Squirrel (he has his own Twitter account).
-If you have the time to rent a canoe, paddle across the emerald-colored waters and feel a quitecessential Canadian moment during the 150th year of the nation’s founding.
+Hopefully, you’ll be photobombed by the famous Banff Squirrel (he has his own Twitter account).
+If you have the time to rent a canoe, paddle across the emerald-colored waters and feel a quintessential Canadian moment during the 150th year of the nation’s founding.

 Hike to a Tea House